fmacfarlane/BS32011project/readme.md

 #Week 5
  I edited the classes script, added more queries, some included joining the tables.
 I created a text script for creating a webpage to display my data.
 #Week 6
  I attempted to point my webpage to the correct python scripts so that the webpage displayed a query and result from the datasets.
+I also added comments to the previous python and mysql scripts used to indicated the command purposes.